hrand1005/training-notebook/README.md

-# training-notebook
+#training-notebook

-Simple api for a training (weightlifting) notebook written in go.
+Collection of microservices for a training notebook api.